Can Turtle Live in Tap Water

 Tap water isn’t intrinsically harmful to turtles, depending on additives present in it.
 Mainly, chlorine and chloramines are the major concerns, which are commonly added to tap water to kill bacteria and other harmful organisms.
 These chemicals can potentially harm your turtle, causing symptoms such as eye irritation or respiratory issues.
 Consequently, it’s often advised that you should condition tap water before using it in your turtle’s tank.
 Water conditioners can quickly neutralize these chemicals, making the water perfectly safe for your turtle.

-See Also Are Reeves Turtle Good Pets
+See Also Are Chex Mix Turtle Good for You

 Debunking the Myths: Tap Water and Turtle Health